growth in sRNA focused biomaker publications over the last decade1

 These sRNAs make up 80% of the genome and are crucial in human health and disease3,4

-ANALYSIS OF RISC SHOWS THERE ARE MANY CLASSES OF FUNCTIONAL SMALL RNAS
+ANALYSIS OF RISC SHOWS THERE ARE MANY CLASSES OF FUNCTIONAL SRNAS

 Only 6% of non-coding sRNAs contained in the RISC complex are miRNA

-SINGLE NUCLEOTIDE VARIANTS IN THESE SMALL RNAs DRIVE DISEASE BY DISRUPTING PROTEIN EXPRESSION
+VARIATIONS IN POST TRANSCRIPTIONAL PROCESSING OF SRNAS DRIVE DISEASE BY DISRUPTING PROTEIN EXPRESSION

-Current data processing and annotation methods condense and obscure the sRNA that inform disease heterogeneity
+Current data processing and annotation methods condense and obscure the sRNA isoforms that drive disease.

 REFERENCES: